 The Health Promotion team in University Health Services also coordinates a number of primary prevention focused programs and educational opportunities in coordination with staff in the Center for Student Diversity & Inclusion and the Peer Health Advocates.
-SHIFT: Empower, Prevent, Educate is a culture change movement designed to support community members' awareness of gender, women's empowerment, masculinity, power based violence, bystander intervention behaviors and more.

 Carnegie Mellon University provides a New Hire Orientation Program every month throughout the year.
 The program helps new employees learn about University policies and procedures, resources and benefits, and the University community.
 Among many other topics, the New Hire Orientation Program includes an overview of the University's efforts to prevent and respond to sexual misconduct impacting community members, which covers Title IX, Carnegie Mellon policy, definitions, and procedure, and reporting expectations.
 In addition, all employees must complete an online sexual harassment training module entitled "Preventing Workplace Harassment."